izumiFinance/iZiSwap-sdk/README.md

 ## run example

+Notice that, this section we only talk about how to run the attached examples after cloning this `sdk-source-project` from github.
+For usage of this sdk, you should install this package from npm in your project (see next section for installation command).

 Suppose you want to run example of mint, you could first compile that example.
 ```
 $ npx tsc example/liquidityManager/mint.ts --resolveJsonModule --esModuleInterop --outDir bin